Special Educational Needs Information Report

 - Hitchin behaviour support service

 Our staff are experienced practitioners in the identification of children’s individual learning needs and delivery of intervention programmes and strategies, regularly updating their training.
-Our SENDCO is training for the National Award for SEND coordination which will make our school an accredited SENDCO school.
+Our SENDCO has completed the National Award for SEND coordination which makes our school an accredited SENDCO school.
 Staff training is delivered by the Hitchin Partnership and specialist services that we work with.
 We are continually seeking to train in new programmes to meet the individual needs of the children in our school.

 - How will you help me to support my child’s learning?

-Informing parents of how they can support their child’s learning is integral to the way in which we support a child with SEND.
+Working in partnership with parents on how they can support their child’s learning is integral to the way in which we support a child with SEND.
 For children with SEND, the following strategies are used:

 - Personalised strategies based upon the child’s ‘assess, plan, do, review’ model that are adapted as and when needed to ensure that every child makes progress